joshjohanning/github-misc-scripts/gh-cli/README.md

 You can have more complex mappings this just a basic example, where a copy is being done between a GHEC and a GHEC EMU instance where the logins are going to be exactly the same, but the EMU instance has a suffix on the logins.

+## copy-organization-variables.sh

+Copy organization variables from one organization to another.

+If the variable already exists on the target organization it will be updated.

+> **Warning** If the variable is available to selected repositories and a repository with the same doesn't exist on the target organization that association is ignored.

 ## delete-release.sh

 Deletes a release from a repository - need the [ID](#get-releasessh) of the release